A warm welcome

 I am accredited by the UKCP and hold a Masters degree in Core Process Psychotherapy, a psycho-spiritual or contemplative approach to psychotherapy.

-I work with people interested in making the inner journey, both those starting out and those already committed to the work of inner change and development.
+I work with people interested in making the inner journey, both those starting out and those already committed to the work of inner change and personal development.

 I have been exploring the world of depth psychotherapy for thirty years, since the late 1980s.
 I have an equally long-term commitment to spiritual practice and enquiry, and my approach to psychotherapy is informed by this.
 You can learn more about my background and training here.